BelvaSloan/ad400-repo/readme.md

 ### Grading

 *Submit a link to the repo created in github and a link to the merge request you submitted to another student's repo.
-8. Submit a github link to your repo and then pull the request